 The Epi-Pen is a form of medication used for severe allergic reactions and requires a prescription for use.
 If your child is required to carry an Epi-pen, a copy of the prescription will be required along with the Authorization and Release for Medication Form.
 Please be aware that the City nor YMCA do not have Epi-pens for participants.

 During regular business hours or while your child is enrolled in one of our programs, certified employees with current and valid certifications in first aid training and infant and child cardiopulmonary resuscitation procedures will provide emergency care as needed.
 Basic first aid will be administered to a child for a minor injury.
 Because many children may have unknown allergies or reactions to certain types of first aid supplies, employees will only use soap and water to clean the injured area, apply ice, and cover with a Band-Aid as needed.

-A child will need to have approval from an authorized summer care employee use their wireless communication device.
+A child will need to have approval from an authorized afterschool care employee use their wireless communication device.
 In addition, children shall not disrupt or interfere with the safety-to-life issues of children by using a wireless communication device inappropriately.
 All unauthorized devices that are used by children during unauthorized times will be held in the office and returned to parent or authorized person at pick-up.
 Multiple offenses will result in suspension.

 Child Guidance, Discipline, and Behavior Management

 Discipline policies in our program have been established to encourage and strengthen positive behavior.
 One of the primary goals of the program is to maximize the learning of appropriate social skills including safety and respect for one’s self and others.
 We do not use any disciplinary actions, which are severe, humiliating, physical, frightening or associated with food, rest or toileting.
 Children may not be denied active play because of misbehavior.